chingu-voyages/Handbook/docs/resources/techresources/appdeployment.md

 ![Team deploying an app](./assets/Application_Deployment.jpeg)

-Well before you've reached the MVP milestone for your application you'll want to deploy it to the Internet so your team can perform integration testing and get everything set up to incrementally deploy what you've completed at the end of **_every_** sprint.
+Well before you've reached the MVP milestone for your application you'll want to deploy it to the Internet.
+This gives your team a place to perform integration testing and you'll also have everything set up to incrementally deploy what you've completed at the end of **_every_** sprint.

 The following lists some of the more popular web hosting services.
 Remember that although most of these have paid options they also have free ones as well.
 At